How the ICCR Started

 • Development of a single agency with high-level input and good governance can facilitate timely revision and adoption in the light of ever more rapidly emerging predictive biomarkers.

-• Datasets created with international governance will be available to developing countries that have insufficient resources to develop their own.
+• Datasets created with international governance will be available to low and middle income countries that have insufficient resources to develop their own.

 • Internationally derived datasets carry sufficient authority to encourage uniform uptake of a single standard across the world, essential for international data comparison and benchmarking.